 How to become an approved driving instructor…

-Ashley Neal Instructor Training is on the ORDIT REGISTER. and all training will be provided by a GRADE A instructor.
+Ashley Neal Instructor Training is on the ORDIT REGISTER, and all training will be provided by a GRADE A instructor.
+Training is provided by Ashley Neal independently from Ashley Neal Driving Instruction Ltd.

 To be a fully qualified Driving Instructor, you will need to pass three examinations.
 The training program will fully prepare you for all three modules of the ADI qualification.